SharathTunu/maze-navigator/README.md

 * Start from the entrance and mark the node in memory.

-* Move to all the adjacent nodes and continue this loop until there is no unmarked adjacent node while memorizing the path.
+* Move to all of the adjacent nodes and continue this loop until there is no unmarked adjacent node while memorizing the path.

 ### Story 3: